AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 ### Content Fragments {#content-fragments}

 Content Fragments are the best content type for any structured content.
 This can be used to augment external product data with additional marketing data or to create content in a headless way.
 The association of a Content Fragment with a product catalog object happens via the product or category reference types in the Content Fragment Model Editor.
-Simply dnd the right reference type on the model and configure the field.
+Simply drag and drop the right reference type on the model and configure the field.
 These types support single or multi selection.

 ![pem cf model](assets/pem-cf-model.png)